 Injured on the job in Las Vegas?
 Nevada law may be in your favor

 Workers in Clark County who have been hurt on the job need someone in their corner.
-Our caring Las Vegas personal injury lawyers can help you determine whether you have a legal claim and how much compensation you might be entitled to.
+Our Nevada personal injury and accident attorneys can help you determine whether you have a legal claim and how much compensation you might be entitled to.

 Best of all, you won't owe us a dime unless and until you receive compensation for your injuries.

 Hurt on the job: Employee rights in Nevada

 If you were regularly employed in Clark County, you are usually limited to your rights under Nevada workers' compensation laws.

 In many ways, these laws can be good for employees.
 Under Nevada's workers' comp laws, employees in Nevada can collect compensation even if they were at fault for their injury.
 And workers' compensation is far more certain and less time-consuming than pursuing traditional legal action.